gy19rf/Assessment-2/README.md

 -csv file which enables the drunks to be exchanged and listed on the model.

+-drunk.plan.txt was imported to help read the code.

 -Agentframework was used in order to establish drunks in the environment which helps in initialising the drunks, return the description of a drunk as astring of a text etc.

 -Matplotlib.pyplot was imported to allow plotting of drunks , pubs, houses and make them visible on the screen for any code reader to easily understand what is going on in the model.